What’s happening Year 4 - Room 7- Term Four

 Can’t believe we are soon at the very end of the year!
 The children have come back refreshed after the break and I hope their enthusiasm will hang in there all the way to the end!
 We will have a few end-of-year assessments this term, looking at the progress made in different subjects.
 I will try to spread them out to not exhaust the children!
 We will also have the Christmas concert in December – I will get back to you with this year’s theme.

 Keep encouraging Lit Pro reading, Lexia Core, Mathletics and timetables at home!

-We have started the term with a bit of algebra/fractions and we will move on to measurement, looking at angles, perimeter, area, time and temperature.
+We will continue this term with a focus on measurement: time, looking at shapes/angles and maps.
+We will also look into statistics and probability.
 We will continue to use the Envision maths program and extension activities for our maths experts.
 I will assess the children’s knowledge on times tables, so keep up practising at home!
-They should be – and if they are not keep working at it – fluent in 2, 3, 4, 5, 10 and 11 already.
-I will continue to give a particular times table to practise at home each fortnight.
-Please drill away and note down how long they take to get it all right.
+They should be – and if they are not keep working at it – fluent in 2, 3, 4, 5, 6, 10 and 11 already.
+We aim to nail 7, 8 and 9 this term, so practise at home!

 STEAM - ICT

 To continue to strive to incorporate STEAM in our middle block classes, we will have the kids design an addition to - or new - playground.
 This is a program developed by Scitech and it links well to the HASS this term.
 I have also been promising to do circuits all year, so I have to squeeze it in before the end of the term…or they will not be happy!

 We are learning Physical science this term with a focus on forces, gravity, magnets and friction.
 We will try to get through as many great scientific investigations as possible.